CamillePele/ConsoleDisplaySystem/readme.md

 ## How to use Layers
 - Create a Screen with a specific size
-- Create a Layer with a prio
+- Create a Layer
+- Add Elements to the created Layer
-- Display Element with the Screen
+- Display Layer with the Screen

 ```csharp
 Screen screen = new Screen(30, 10);